MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

   Azure Active Directory and Microsoft 365 Groups don't currently support having unlisted private groups.
 If Viva Engage continued to support this feature in a Native Mode network, groups would be unlisted in Viva Engage.
 However, these groups would be exposed through other Microsoft 365 products.
 The downloadable Alignment Report will provide you with information on the quantity and usage of private unlisted groups in your network.

 - *What should I do about my unlisted private groups?*
   The downloadable Alignment Report provides information about the usage of private unlisted groups within your enterprise network so that you can determine the best path forward for your organization.
-If your company makes extensive use of unlisted private groups and you want to continue to offer this feature to your users, you may consider delaying your move to Native Node.

   If your network does have private unlisted groups, we recommend you use the downloadable Alignment Report to see whether there are any users or guests in the group, and whether those users or guests have had any recent activity in the group.
 You can assess what actions to take on the group.
 On one hand, if the group has had recent activity, but the group name doesn't contain any confidential or sensitive information, you may opt to let the Tool make that group an internal only group.
 On the other hand, if you find the group hasn't had any activity for some time, you may decide to delete the group before running the Tool.